 What are the most important couch measurements to check?

-Seat depth, seat height, inside seat width, plus overall width/depth for the room.
+Seat depth, seat height, inside seat width, and the overall width and depth that affect the room.

 How do I know if a seat is too deep?

-If you can’t sit back without pressure behind the knees or you need to slide forward to be comfortable.
+If you cannot sit back without pressure behind the knees, or you have to slide forward to get comfortable, it is probably too deep for you.

 Is a deeper couch always more comfortable?